About Canadian Energy Metals

 Project valuation in the mining and resource sector reflects both intrinsic value and the current stage of development.

-A Mining project typically has the following lifecycle path:
+A mining project typically has the following lifecycle path:

 Prospecting → Exploration → Drilling, Testing and Piloting → Feasibility assessments → Environmental and social assessments → Planning and development → Regulatory and government permit approval → Project financing → Construction and commissioning → Production → De-commissioning.

-Feasibility assessments include starting with a Preliminary Economic Assessment (PEA), followed by a Prefeasibility Study (PFS) and then completing a Feasibility Study (FS).
+Feasibility assessments begin with a Preliminary Economic Assessment (PEA), followed by a Prefeasibility Study (PFS) and then a Feasibility Study (FS).
+De-risking at each of these milestone steps (PEA → PFS → FS) leads to increased value.

-While the PEA confirms substantial long-term potential, enterprise value at any given time reflects the level of technical, financing, permitting, and market risk remaining in the lifecycle.
+While the PEA confirms substantial long-term potential, enterprise value at any given time reflects the level of technical, financing, permitting and market risk remaining in the lifecycle.

-As the Company advances through engineering, validation, permitting, and strategic engagement milestones, risk is reduced and valuation will typically improve accordingly.
+As the Company advances through engineering, validation, permitting and strategic engagement milestones, risk is reduced and valuation will typically improve accordingly.

-Aluminum is a lightweight, silvery metal used in products like cans, aircraft, and wiring because it conducts electricity and resists corrosion.
+Aluminum is a lightweight, silvery metal used in products like cans, aircraft and wiring because it conducts electricity and resists corrosion.

 Canada is a major aluminum producer with one alumina refinery and numerous smelters.